Traditions and crafts: discovering Indian know-how

 © Creative Commons License

-Hand embroidery from Kutch, in the northwest Indian state of Gujarat, is a perfect combination of thread craftsmanship and mirror work.
+Hand embroidery from Kutch in the northwestern state of Gujarat in India is a perfect combination of thread craftsmanship and mirror work.

 Kutch embroidery is distinguished from other embroidery styles by the use of small mirrors and colored threads.
-This type of embroidery is used on shopping bags , accessories and interior decoration.
+This type of embroidery is used on shopping bags , accessories and home decor.
 The stitches used are running stitch, double buttonhole, satin stitch and straight stitch.

 Some communities in Gujarat believe that mirror work is an auspicious tool to ward off the evil eye, repelling bad luck and evil spirits away from the wearer.
-The origin of the reflective elements of mirror work would have been developed from the use of mica (a mineral with a shiny surface).
+The origin of the reflective elements of mirror work is said to have developed from the use of mica (a mineral with a shiny surface).

-Our collaboration with Kardo, to highlight part of this know-how
+Our collaboration with Kardo, to highlight some of this know-how

-At BonneGueule, we have always had the desire to seek out the best know-how in the world.
+At BonneGueule, we have always wanted to seek out the best know-how in the world.
 For some time now, the idea of working with 100% artisanal products has been on our minds.
 And to make this project a reality, we decided to collaborate with a unique Indian brand: Kardo.

-Benoît, co-founder of the BonneGueule brand, explains this choice to us: “ For years, we have explored different know-how in the four corners of the world.
+Benoît, co-founder of the BonneGueule brand, explains this choice to us: “ For years, we have explored different know-how from all four corners of the world.
 Today, I wanted to turn to Indian artisanal fabrics, with a strong identity and common values .”

 Indeed, this desire to work with quality products is a priority shared by our two brands.

-Rikki Kher, founder of Kardo, tells us why he wanted to create his brand: "I wanted to pay homage to the many traditional Indian weaving and dyeing techniques, while bringing a breath of modernity and a real adaptation to current requirements But also, I wanted to change the mentalities of consumption and mass production."
+Rikki Kher, founder of Kardo, tells us why he wanted to create his brand: "I wanted to pay tribute to the many traditional Indian weaving and dyeing techniques, while bringing a breath of modernity and a real adaptation to current requirements.
+But also, I wanted to change the mentalities of mass consumption and production."

 Kardo chooses slow manufacturing , paying particular attention to the details and finishes that make up their pieces.
-For the record, Ricky explained to me that each stage of production was managed by a dedicated craftsman.
-Artisans whose names are found on the interior label, in order to highlight the quality of each person's work and the human scale of the Indian brand.
+As an anecdote, Ricky explained to me that each stage of manufacturing was managed by a dedicated craftsman.
+Craftsmen whose names can be found on the inside label, in order to highlight the quality of each person's work and the human scale of the Indian brand.

-So for this collaboration, as you can imagine, many of the fabrics mentioned above were applied, in particular block-printing for our shirts.
+So for this collaboration, as you can imagine, many of the fabrics mentioned above were used, including block-printing for our shirts.

 To access this collaboration in preview, registrations are open here .